brodclaw/docs/HowToEsync.md

 >      username hard nofile 524288

+**Void Linux** <br>
+After completing previous step, on Void linux you'll likely have to add

+>      session required /lib/security/pam_limits.so

+to `/etc/pam.d/login` and `/etc/pam.d/lightdm`

+Reboot and you should be good.

 **Using Esync Wine builds**

 Esync is enabled by default starting with Lutris 0.5.9 and all presently available Lutris Wine versions include Esync.